ratatui/ratatui-website/src/README.md

 was forked from [TUI-rs](https://github.com/fdehau/tui-rs/) to continue the maintenance of the project.

-This documentation is a work in progress and will be very incomplete.
+This documentation is a work in progress and is currently very incomplete.
 Come help us out at
 <https://github.com/tui-rs-revival/ratatui-book/> by contributing to the discussions and issues.
 We want to hear your feedback and suggestions.